IndigoOliveSoftware/XamarinWPFSamples/ReadMe.md

 What was changed?

-Application was changed to System.Windows.Application
+1) Application was changed to System.Windows.Application

-and public App() {} constructor was added.
+2) public App() {} constructor was added.

-which also included the contents of the constructor: Xamarin.Forms.Forms.Init("INSERT-LICENSE-HERE");
+3) the contents of the constructor: Xamarin.Forms.Forms.Init("INSERT-LICENSE-HERE");

-Using Xamarin.Forms and Using Xamarin.Forms.Platform.WPF were added at the beginning.
+4) Using Xamarin.Forms and Using Xamarin.Forms.Platform.WPF was added.

 ### Add the Registration Code